npgsql/doc/conceptual/Npgsql/types/json.md

 ### [Global mapping](#tab/global)

-If you're using an older version of Npgsql which doesn't yet support `NpgsqlDataSource`, you can configure mappings globally for all connections in your application:
+If you're not yet using `NpgsqlDataSource`, you can configure mappings globally for all connections in your application:

 ```c#
 NpgsqlConnection.GlobalTypeMapper.EnableDynamicJson();